Don’t Share Your Writing Drafts with These People (3 types)

 As well as these three, let’s not forget Willie Nelson’s rules or personal “No” list.

-As we decide how soon and with whom we choose to share our writing drafts, Willie’s list of outlawed behaviors is a good guideline for us.
+As we decide how soon and with whom we choose to share our writing drafts or WIPs, Willie’s list of outlawed behaviors is a good guideline for us.

 In the above three-point list, have I missed anyone?